zestor/Experiments/README.md

 - Text must be non-empty.
 - `k` must be at least 1 and not exceed the number of stored texts.

-If the server was started with `--api-key`, each request must include the same value in the `X-API-Key` header or a `401` error will be returned.
+If the server was started with an API key (via `--api-key` or the `VECTORDB_API_KEY` environment variable), each request must include the same value in the `X-API-Key` header or a `401` error will be returned.
+The environment variable name is also exported as `vectordb.API_KEY_ENV_VAR`.

 ## Example